mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 ## Choose Your IDE

-MFractor is available for both Visual Studio for Windows and Mac, being one of the first cross-platform productivity extension for developers.
-By unleashing the full power of the Professional edition, you can use a single license for either environments.
+MFractor is available for both Visual Studio for Windows and Mac, giving you powerful Xamarin productivity tools in the IDE of your choosing.

-## Summary
+An MFractor Professional license can be used in **both** IDEs,

 In this post we presented MFractor, a very stable and mature extension Visual Studio that made its way on to Windows, with 200+ features to greatly enhance development experience.
 This overview shows only a few of the powerful tools provided by the product.
 Check out our [Feature Matrix](https://docs.mfractor.com/feature-matrix/) to see everything that we can do for you.
 You can also reach us at (add links to our social networks?) and give your feedbacks at ().